openshift/training/beta-3-setup.md

 * Your IP addresses match the entries in `/etc/hosts`
 * Your hostnames for your machines match the entries in `/etc/hosts`
-* Your `cloudapps` domain points to the correct ip in `dnsmasq.conf`
+* Your `cloudapps` domain points to the correct ip (master) in `dnsmasq.conf`
 * Each of your systems has the same `/etc/hosts` file
-* Your master and nodes `/etc/resolv.conf` points to the master IP address as the first nameserver
+* Your master and nodes `/etc/resolv.conf` points to the IP address of a node as the first nameserver
-* The second nameserver in `/etc/resolv.conf` on master points to your corporate or upstream DNS resolver (eg: Google DNS @ 8.8.8.8)
+* The second nameserver in `/etc/resolv.conf` on the node running dnsmasq points to your corporate or upstream DNS resolver (eg: Google DNS @ 8.8.8.8)
 * That you also open port 53 (UDP) to allow DNS queries to hit the master

 Following this setup for dnsmasq will ensure that your wildcard domain works,